CT-N Civics Toolbox Logo (small) CT-N Toolbox: Campaign Finance

 such ad paid for by a corporation or paid for by an unincorporated entity using

-any corporate or union funds.
+any corporate or union funds

-constitutionally entitled to an exception from the 'electioneering
+2006 U.S. Supreme Court Decision Certain advertisements might be constitutionally entitled to an exception from the

-communications' provisions of McCain-Feingold.
-The Court established a
+Right to Life v.
+FEC electioneering communications' provisions of McCain-Feingold.
+The Court

-ad about legislative issues.
+interpretation as an ad about legislative issues.